yegorkay/nba-trade-tree/README.md

 ## What tech is involved?

-Currently, Node.js is used, but it will be converted into TypeScript in the near future.
+Currently, Node.js with TypeScript is used for the backend webscraping.
 Front-end will likely be TypeScript and React.

 ## Examples